our people

 practical experience

-Naa’ilah Abader is an Executive in ENSafrica’s employment practice.
+Naa’ilah Abader is an Executive at ENS in the Employment practice.

-She has advised public and private clients in South Africa and in a number of African jurisdictions, including: Angola, Botswana, Djibouti, DRC, Egypt, Ghana, Kenya, Lesotho, Mozambique, Namibia, Nigeria, Rwanda, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
+Naa’ilah has extensive experience and a keen interest in employment law in several African jurisdictions.
+She has advised public and private clients in South Africa and in a number of jurisdictions including Angola, Botswana, Djibouti, DRC, Egypt, Ghana, Kenya, Lesotho, Mozambique, Namibia, Nigeria, Rwanda, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.

-She has advised clients in a variety of industries, including: finance, farming, manufacturing, aviation, telecommunications, media, software, security, retail, technology, pharmaceutical as well as the Independent Regulatory Board for Auditors.
+Naa’ilah has advised clients in a variety of industries, including finance, farming, manufacturing, aviation, telecommunications, media, software, security, retail, technology, pharmaceutical as well as the Independent Regulatory Board for Auditors and the South African Institute of Chartered Accountants

-Naa’ilah’s experience includes advising clients on employment law matters, such as incompatibility and incapacity issues, disciplinary proceedings, as well as labour litigation matters at the Commission for Conciliation, Mediation and Arbitration and the Labour Court, including arbitrations, reviews and trials.
+Naa’ilah’s experience includes advising clients on employment law matters, such as incompatibility and incapacity issues, disciplinary proceedings, as well as labour litigation matters at the Commission for Conciliation, Mediation and Arbitration, bargaining councils and the Labour Court, including arbitrations, reviews and trials.
 She also has significant experience in conducting due diligence exercises, advising clients on transfers of business as a going concern, as well as restraint of trade litigation matters.
 Naa’ilah regularly advises clients on small and large scale retrenchments.
-She has also assisted clients with conducting internal investigations and has conducted training for a number of clients on wide range of employment law topics including internal hearings, sexual harassment and POPI.
-Naa’ilah has been extensively involved in a number of prosecutions for the Independent Regulatory Board for Auditors in relation to professional misconduct cases.
+She has also assisted clients with conducting internal investigations and has conducted training for a number of clients on wide range of employment law topics including employment equity, internal hearings, harassment and POPI.
+Naa’ilah has been extensively involved in a number of prosecutions for the Independent Regulatory Board for Auditors and the South African Institute of Chartered Accountants in relation to professional misconduct cases.
+In addition, she has advised regulatory bodies on aspects relating to administrative law.

 qualifications